Brock Lesnar: Vince McMahon scandal and hiatus (2024–2025)

-Return from hiatus (2025–present)
+Return from hiatus, feud with Oba Femi, and second retirement (2025–2026)

 After a two-year absence, on the second night of SummerSlam on August 3, 2025, and despite the Grant lawsuit remaining active, Lesnar made a surprise return after the main event, attacking John Cena with an F-5, following Cena's loss to Cody Rhodes.
 In his return match, he would defeat Cena at Wrestlepalooza on September 20.
+At Survivor Series: WarGames on November 29, he would ally himself once again with Paul Heyman, teaming with The Vision (Bron Breakker and Bronson Reed), Logan Paul and Drew McIntyre to defeat Roman Reigns, Undisputed WWE Champion Cody Rhodes, World Heavyweight Champion CM Punk and The Usos (Jey Uso and Jimmy Uso) in a WarGames match.